consulo/consulo-help.github.io/docs/platform/settings/platform.and.plugins.md

 Each listing shows the last time it was updated and the amount of downloads on the right.

-Plugins can be downloaded and installed by simply selecting one and pressing the "Install" button.
+Plugins can be downloaded and installed by simply selecting one and pressing the <kbd>Install</kbd> button.

 ![Plugin Repository Page](platform.and.plugins/images/repository.png)